hazels-garage/shortstack/README.md

 ## Build Details
 - solder jumpers on back of each side
 - controller is installed component side up.
-- right side is connected to PCB.
+- right side is connected to computer.

 ## FIRMWARE